njustesen/TRTS/starcraft/zerg.md

 ### Defiler Mound

 **Upgrades**:
-- _Consume_ [2 min, 2 gas, 1t]: Allows Defilers to use the Consume ability.
+- _Consume_ [2 min, 2 gas]: Allows Defilers to use the Consume ability.
-- _Plague_ [4 min, 4 gas, 1t]: Allows Defilers to use the Plague ability.
+- _Plague_ [4 min, 4 gas]: Allows Defilers to use the Plague ability.
 - _Metasynaptic Node_ [3 min, 3 gas, 2t]: +2 maximum energy to Defilers.

 ### Ultralisk Cavern